 Home Improvement stores like Home Depot and Lowes offer Christmas lights recycling program during the holiday season.
 Take your Christmas lights to the recycling bins located near the entrance of the store, and you may even be rewarded with store credit!
 Contact your local home improvement store to see if they offer christmas light recycling.

 If you decorated a real Christmas tree this year, you can also take it to Lowe’s and Home Depot to be recycled.
 Avoid using flocking (white, snow-like) powder as it renders your tree un-recyclable.
 You could also chip your tree into mulch or throw small branches into a pond if you have one to create a refuge for fish and other aquatic organisms.
-Please, do NOT burn your christmas tree in your chimney as it contains highly flammable oils that could cause a house fire.
+Please, do NOT burn your Christmas tree in your chimney as it contains highly flammable oils that could cause a house fire.

 “Plans to protect air and water, wilderness and wildlife, are in fact plans to protect man”